linkml/linkml/sphinx/intro/tutorial.rst

    tutorial06
    tutorial07
    tutorial08

-   tutorial09
+The tutorial is evolving, some things that will be covered in future
-   tutorial10
+versions:

-   tutorial10
+* SQL databases
-   tutorial11
+* Using LinkML to organize spreadsheets
-   tutorial12
+* Change objects and diffs

-The tutorial is evolving, check back soon!
+* Query APIs